 To exercise your right to sue after a wrongful death, you must do so within the statute of limitations—that is, the time limit—set by Georgia.
 You can find it at O.C.G.A. § 9-3-33, which states that all wrongful death cases “shall be brought within two years after the right of action accrues”—in other words, from the date of death.

-If you try to file a wrongful death lawsuit more than two years after the victim’s death, your case will probably be rejected.
+If you try to file a wrongful death claim or lawsuit more than two years after the victim’s death, your case will probably be rejected.
 You will be unable to collect any compensation related to their death, nor will you be able to hold the liable party accountable for their negligent actions.

 Reasons for Wrongful Death Lawsuits in Georgia